 Stockholm weather in winter: Temperatures average 2°C / -1°C (high / low) in December.

-Stockholm Christmas Market Specialities
+Hotels near Stockholm Christmas Market

 - Julbord – Look out for julbord, a classic Swedish buffet with Christmas food.
 Many restaurants offer a Christmas buffet for dinner during the Christmas holiday period.

 - Hot glögg – Glögg is the Swedish version of mulled wine of gluhwein as they call it in Germany.
-An old fashioned glögg recipe typically includes, port, bourbon and white rum which is seasoned with cinnamon, cardamom and cloves plus the addition of dried orange peel, raisins and sugar.
+An old-fashioned glögg recipe typically includes port, bourbon and white rum which is seasoned with cinnamon, cardamom and cloves plus the addition of dried orange peel, raisins and sugar.

 - Swedish fika – Fika is not a Christmas tradition but it is a Swedish tradition definitely worth enjoying on a daily basis in my opinion!
 Fika basically means meeting with friends or family for an afternoon coffee and cake or pastry.
 You would typically have it at a bakery but you can have it at most cafes too.
 Swedish pastries are incredible and Stockholm has countless bakeries with the most amazing sweets you’ll ever see.